-If you wish to invest in cash without the risks posed by market fluctuations, you can hold cash deposit accounts within your SIPP.
-We offer a range of cash deposit accounts from a variety of leading banks on our Cash Panel.
+If you wish to invest in cash without the risks posed by market fluctuations, you can hold cash deposit accounts within your Modular iSIPP.
+We offer a range of cash deposit accounts from a variety of leading banks.
 The minimum starting deposit is £25,000 and terms ranging from 3 months to 60 months are available.

-To apply for a fixed term deposit account, you should read the fixed term deposit provider's terms and conditions, and then complete the relevant provider's application form.
-These forms are available on our website, and can be sent to us via secure message, post or fax.
-We will then arrange the fixed term deposit for you.
+To apply for a fixed term deposit account, you should read the fixed term deposit provider's terms and conditions, available from our website, and then complete the relevant provider's application form.
+This can be sent to us via secure message, post or fax and we will arrange the fixed term deposit for you.